YunoHost-Apps/keeweb_ynh/README.md

 # Keeweb for YunoHost #

 Web client for reading and editing Keepass files locally.
-It can also sync with Dropbox.
+It can also sync with Owncloud, Google Drive and Dropbox.
 ![screenshot](https://habrastorage.org/files/ec9/108/3de/ec91083de3e64574a504bc438d038dec.png)

 **Current version: 1.1.4**